National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Horseback riding

 Pack and saddle stock may be taken on all backcountry roads and in Horseshoe Canyon.
 Cross-country travel is prohibited.
 Pack and saddle stock include horses, burros or mules.
 All other domestic animals are prohibited in the backcountry.
-All pack and saddle stock use requires a backcountry permit, which may be obtained at district visitor centers.
+All pack and saddle stock use requires a backcountry permit.

 Day Use

-Day use permits are unlimited and free of charge, except in Horse/Salt Creek and Lavender Canyons in the Needles District, where day use is limited to seven animals per day.
-In these areas, permits may be reserved in advance and fees are charged.
+Day Use Permits are free of charge.
+Permits are unlimited in most of the park, except in Horse/Salt Creek and Lavender canyons in the Needles district, where day use is limited to seven animals per day.
 In all other areas of the park, including Horseshoe Canyon, group size must not exceed ten animals and ten people.
+Permits are available at district visitor centers up to 24 hours in advance.

 Overnight Use

 Overnight trips must stay at designated vehicle camps.
-Permits are $30.
+Permits are $36.
 All manure and feed must be packed out from the campsites.
-The group size limit is seven people and ten horses for the Needles and Island in the Sky, and five people and eight horses for the Maze and Orange Cliffs.
+The group size limit is seven people and seven horses for the Needles and Island in the Sky, and five people and five horses for the Maze and Orange Cliffs.
 Overnight use is not allowed in Horseshoe Canyon.
+Campsites may be reserved through Recreation.gov.
+Prior to completing the reservation indicate in the comments section the number of packstock.